specious/cloud9carousel/README.md

 Improvements by [Ildar Sagdejev](http://twitter.com/tknomad)

-CloudCarousel v1.0.5 by Professor Cloud (R. Cecco)
+Forked from CloudCarousel v1.0.5 by Professor Cloud (R. Cecco)

-Reflection code based on [reflection.js plugin](http://www.digitalia.be/software/reflectionjs-for-jquery) by Christophe Beyls
+Includes image reflection code from the [reflection.js plugin](http://www.digitalia.be/software/reflectionjs-for-jquery) by Christophe Beyls